presstab/based_catchers/README.md

 **Supply**: 20,000 total.
 10,000 in mint packs (1 per pack), 10,000 in booster packs (1 in every 100 packs).

 **Team Implications**: Maximum of 1 Based Catcher per team.
-Required in order to battle an opposing team that has a Based Catcher.
+Required in order to battle.

 **Level Ups**: As the Based Catcher spends more time in the training arena it gains more training experience (0-1000).
 As it spends more time in the battle arena it gains more battle experience (0-1000).
 Can have 1 based catcher per team.

 **Scoring**: 1-100 for each of the following categories: Strength, Valor, Intelligence, Speed, Magic.

-## Based Juniors
+## Based Helpers
-**Purpose**: Based Juniors are a PFP-style character that are valuable partners in combat.
-Juniors are more common and easy to obtain than Based Catchers.

-**Supply**: 110,000 total.
-10,000 in mint packs (1 per pack), 100,000 in booster packs (1 in every 10 packs).

-**Team Implications**: Limit of 2 Juniors per team.
-Having a Junior will allow you to battle any other team that is lead only by Junior(s).

-**Level Ups**: As the Junior spend more time in the training arena, it gains more training experience (0-1000).
-As it spends more time in the battle arena it gains more battle experience (0-1000).

-**Scoring**: 1-100 in the following categores: Strength, Valor, Intelligence, Speed, Magic.

-## Droids
+Based Helpers will be categorized into 6 evolutionary phases: Compactors, Dumpsters, Scavengers, Assassins, Demigods, and Gods.

-**Purpose**: Droids are a not a unique character.
+**Purpose**: Based Helpers initially are a not a unique character.
 Droids are used to enhance the overall team.
 Droids specialize in certain traits.

-**Supply**: 2,030,000 total.
-30,000 Droids in mint packs (3 per pack).
-2,000,000 in booster packs (2 per pack).
+**Supply**: 3,050,000 total Compactors --> 610,000 Dumpsters --> 122,000 Scavengers --> 24,400 Assassins --> 4880 Demigods --> 976 Gods.
+50,000 Compcators in mint packs (5 per pack).
+3,000,000 Compcators in booster packs (3 per pack).
 Burn mechanism will alter supply overtime.

-**Team Implications**: Each team can have 4 droids.
+**Team Implications**: Each team can have up to 5 Helpers.

-**Scoring**: Each Droid can have point attributes in ONLY one of the following categories: Strength, Valor, Intelligence, Speed, Magic
+**Scoring**: Scoring will vary by Evolutionary Phase
+  - Compcators: 10 points each in two categories (Strength, Valor, Intelligence, Speed, Magic)
+  - Dumpsters: 20 points each in two categories
+  - Scavengers: 40 points each in three categories
+  - Assassins: 80 points each in three categories
+  - Demigods: 80 points each in every category
+  - Gods: 160 points each in every category

-**Level Ups**: There will be 5 droid levels, and to get to the next level one must burn 5 of the previous level.
-IE burn 5 level 1 droid to get a level 2 droid. (in the end, will be 3125 Level 1 droid = Level 5 droid)
+**Level Ups**: In order to go up in evolutionary phase, one must burn 5 of the previous phase.
+IE burn 5 compcators to get 1 dumpster, burn 5 dumpsters to get 1 scavenger and so on.
+At higher levels, users may be required to also add fuel and single use NFTs/boosters in order to go up in evoluationary phase

 ## Single use boosters